Account-based everything (marketing/prospecting/sales/engagement) is all the buzz right now.

 When the mass market adopts a particular strategy, it is time to think one step ahead and move on the next.

 Enter persona-based selling.
-Persona-based selling involves identifying personality traits, buying behavior, intent, and preferences to be able to customize messaging at an individual level and improve response rates.
+Persona-based selling involves identifying personality traits, buying behavior, buying intent, and preferences to be able to customize messaging at an individual level and improve response rates.
 Persona-based selling coupled with account-based selling can help with targeted content at both an account and an individual level.

 Your message is going to be different for every individual in an account.
 Machine learning will also play an important role over time as you optimize on content by understanding and tracking how buyers respond or react to every message they receive.